dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 many applications and threat models, adding an artifact in the message might be insufficient under stripping attacks.
-Another artifact location could be in the public key certificates as described in [I-D.ounsworth-pq-composite-sigs].
+Another artifact location could be in the public key certificates as described in [I-D.lamps-pq-composite-sigs].
 In such a case, the artifacts are still present even if a stripping attack occurs.
 In yet another case, artifacts may be present through the fused hybrid method, thus making them part of the signature at the algorithmic level.
 Note that in this latter case, it is not